Father’s Day Party Celebration Ideas to Make Dad Feel Special

 Plan Father’s Day Special Food & Drink

 Start the day with a hearty breakfast in bed or brunch.
-Kids can make something that is easy to cook, or moms can help.
+Family can make something that is easy to cook, or moms can help.
 You can make fluffy pancakes, crispy bacon, fresh fruit, and his favorite coffee.
 Or set up a DIY breakfast bar with eggs, toast, avocado, and toppings so he can build his own plate.

 For lunch, a backyard BBQ is always a hit.
 Set up a burger bar with all the fixings, or sliders, tacos.
 You can also make his grilled favorites like steak or ribs.
 Add classic sides like coleslaw, corn on the cob, and baked beans to round out the meal.